 The pocket is perfect for holding a cell phone while baking (according to eleven year old Zoe anyway).

-Let me back up for a bit and share a little about this acrylic template.
+Let me back up for a bit and share a little about the dresden template.
 It is actually a quilt block pattern that was inspired by decorated fine porcelain that originated in Dresden, Germany.
 It is often used to cut wedges that get sewn together and turned into flowers.
 We were curious to see how awesome it would be if we sewed a full circle of felt pieces cut with the plate and so we gave it a shot.
 We ended up making a darling table cover for our wrought iron round table in the back yard.

 I love it because it is darling and it keeps things from falling through the holes in the table.